 The monumentally elemental, yet precisely nuanced design of Cuadra San Cristóbal rests on the functional and aesthetic principles of Modernism.
 At the same time, it evokes the landscapes, ranches and haciendas of rural Mexico, filtered through Barragán’s personal memories and creative interpretation.

 Armando Salas Portugal was commissioned by Barragán to produce a photographic survey of the project.
 He created two complementary sets of photos: one in black and white concentrating on the play of shapes, volumes and shadows, and another capturing the sensuous richness of textures and colours.
 His images convey a scene that appears removed from the real world, where the ancient rituals of equestrian breeding and training play out in a modern setting with contemporary accoutrements.
 In this place of tranquillity and rigour, time seems to stand still, and the surrounding urban agglomeration evaporates.

 The iconic character of the complex was immediately evident upon its completion.
-Cuadra San Cristóbal started to attract visitors and admirers from Mexico and abroad, including several renowned photographers, whose pictures are also in the holdings of the Barragán Archives.
+Cuadra San Cristóbal started to attract visitors and admirers from Mexico and abroad, including several renowned photographers, whose pictures are also in the holdings of the Barragán Archive.
 Along with the early photographic documentation by Armando Salas Portugal, these testify to the original appearance of the estate.
 They are all the more important, given the fact that the surroundings have changed dramatically, even while the building complex has been lovingly preserved by the owners.
 The hayfields to the west and the racecourse of the Club Hípico Francés in the east have all disappeared, and new buildings have deleted any trace of the once serene surroundings that were part of Barragán’s vision.